Withdrawal & Recovery

 Why There Are So Many Symptoms

 Before getting into the list, it helps to understand why withdrawal touches so many different systems in your body.
-THC works by binding to CB1 receptors, which are part of your endocannabinoid system (your body's built-in cannabis-like signaling network).
+THC works by binding to CB1 receptors, which are part of your endocannabinoid system (ECS) — your body's built-in cannabis-like signaling network.
 These receptors are not just in your brain.
 They are in your gut, your lungs, your skin, and your peripheral nerves.
+For a full explanation, see your endocannabinoid system explained simply.

 When you use cannabis regularly, your body reduces the number and sensitivity of these receptors everywhere.
-A 2012 study in the journal Neuropsychopharmacology confirmed that CB1 receptor density drops significantly with chronic use and takes approximately 28 days to normalize after quitting.
+A 2012 PET imaging study in Molecular Psychiatry confirmed that CB1 receptor density drops significantly with chronic use and takes approximately 28 days to normalize after quitting.[1]
 During that gap, every system that relied on those receptors is temporarily dysregulated.
 That is why withdrawal is not just "feeling bad."
 It shows up in your mood, your sleep, your digestion, your body temperature, and your thinking.

 Emotional and Mood Symptoms